Pyat Quartet: Main character

 The novels are presented as if narrated to Moorcock by (the fictional character) Colonel Pyat or Maxim Arturovitch Pyatnitski (born on 1 January 1900 in Kiev), a classic unreliable narrator and antihero who is another incarnation of Moorcock's "Eternal Champion".
 Pyat is an anti-semitic Jew who believes in an anti-Christian, anti-Muslim new world order brought about by a revived Roman Empire.
-Charles Shaar Murray in the far left leaning The Independent calls Pyat "the most unreliable narrator in the fiction of the past half-century; the dustbin of history on legs.
+Charles Shaar Murray in The Independent calls Pyat "the most unreliable narrator in the fiction of the past half-century; the dustbin of history on legs.
 A fanatical Slav nationalist forever ranting of the glories of Byzantium and its need for unceasing vigilance against the malign forces of Carthage (by which he means Jews, Muslims and all of Africa), a man for whom the distinction between lying and self-delusion has long since eroded, an eternal betrayer...Pyat is so consistent, so much of a piece, so relentless in his repulsiveness, that the reader ends up reluctantly saluting his indefatigability".
 Newcity stated about Pyat: "For all his selfishness, ignorance and hate, there is a charismatic energy to the man that is found in all the truly terrible ideologues in history.
 Reflected in Pyat, we see not the man who sent millions to the gas chamber, but the millions who let him under the delusional guise of profit and progress".

 Origin

 Moorcock stated that he was "interested in understanding the enemy as it were and what idealism informs the reactionary".
 He said that he wanted to get to the roots of the Holocaust in the Pyat books as he was afraid it might happen again and so felt that he was morally obliged to write the books.
 He mentioned that the Pyat novels are how he sees the world as having been brought to most of its worst crises through notions of improvability and that he also used his friend and fellow author Arthur C. Clarke’s notions, with which he profoundly disagreed, as a springboard for the Pyat quartet.
-Moorcock has said that the Pyat Quartet is the work he’s proudest of, a series of novels attempting to unravel the racism that allowed the Holocaust to happen.
+Moorcock has said that the Pyat Quartet is the work he is proudest of, a series of novels attempting to unravel the racism that allowed the Holocaust to happen.